IntegerAlex/imager-viewer/CONTRIBUTING.md

 ### Documentation
 - Update README.md for user-facing changes
 - Update this CONTRIBUTING.md for development-related changes
+- Update CHANGELOG.md with version history and release notes
 - Include code comments for complex algorithms
-- Maintain changelog in release descriptions
+- Maintain changelog entries for all releases

 ## Performance Optimization